Gloucester City A.F.C.: The glory years and FA Trophy run

-Gardner brought razzmatazz to the club and appointed former Cheltenham Town boss John Murphy as the club entered the most exciting period in their history.
+Gardner appointed former Cheltenham Town boss John Murphy as the club entered the most exciting period in their history.
 Gardner wanted to make the whole 'Meadow Park' area into a footballing centre, with all-seater stadium, a leisure centre, ice rink and an all-weather pitch.
 His ambitions were matched on the field too, after seeing the club get by with local players, talent was brought in from further afield and the Tigers became a force to be reckoned with.
 A memorable game during the period was when Dave Porter scored the only goal in a 1–0 victory over rivals Cheltenham Town at Whaddon Road in 1994.

-It soon became apparent that Murphy did not have what it took to turn a good side into Champions and was sacked in March 1996.
-Former West Ham United striker Leroy Rosenior took over and had to virtually rebuild the team from scratch after most of the players walked out in the wake of Murphy's dismissal.
+Murphy was dismissed in March 1996.
+Former West Ham United striker Leroy Rosenior took over.